bio-agents/bioagents-docs/community_specific_guidelines.rst

 * *This document* provides guidelines tailored to the IFB catalogue, highlighting key information and common pitfalls.
 * The *bio.agents* `Curators Guide <https://bioagents.readthedocs.io/en/latest/curators_guide.html>`_ provides in-depth curation guidelines.
 You might need to refer to it, wherever you see the {`learn more <https://bioagents.readthedocs.io/en/latest/curators_guide.html>`_} links.
-* The `bioagentsSchema documentation <https://bioagentsschema.readthedocs.io/en/latest/>`_ summarises the attributes, information model and controlled vocabularies - including the `EDAM ontology <https://edamontologydocs.readthedocs.io/en/latest/>`_ - used by *bio.agents*.
+* The `bioagents schema documentation <https://bioagents-schema.readthedocs.io/en/latest/>`_ summarises the attributes, information model and controlled vocabularies - including the `EDAM ontology <https://edamontologydocs.readthedocs.io/en/latest/>`_ - used by *bio.agents*.
 Links to these docs are provided where needed.

 * To get help using *bio.agents*, or for general curation advice, please mail `registry-support <mailto:registry-support@iechor-dk.org>`_.
 * If you have questions specifically about the IFB catalogue curation process, you can mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_ directly.